-Laws now prohibit any new buildings which do not conform to this authentic style of architecture so Hydra is unhampered by modern architecture.
-Add to this Hydra's narrow cobbled streets, secluded, shady squares and the fact that the island has a ban on vehicles (using donkeys and mules instead) you'll not be surprised to learn that Hydra has remained relatively undeveloped.
+Laws now prohibit any new buildings which don't conform to this authentic architectural style therefore Hydra is unhampered by modern architecture.
+Add to this Hydra's narrow cobbled streets, shady squares and the fact that the island has a ban on vehicles (using donkeys and mules instead) you'll not be surprised to learn that Hydra has remained relatively undeveloped.

 Hydra was first discovered in the fifties and sixties by a group of artists who were attracted by the wonderful light, magnificent sunsets and natural beauty of Hydra; the island is still home to many artists and photographers today.

 Most beaches on the island are pebbly, there is one sandy one on the west of the island (reached by water taxi).